The amount of council tax payable is set annually by the city council.

-For further information on the percentage increase please see our budget pages.
+For further information on your council tax bill please see our council tax leaflet page.

 Each dwelling has been allocated to one of eight bands by a listing officer according to its open market capital value at 1 April 1991.
 You can check the council tax band for your property on the government's Valuation Office website.

 The council doesn’t decide what council tax band your home is in.
 That’s done by the Valuation Office Agency.
 If you’d like to appeal your band, please contact them.
 Find out more on the appeals process.

 Here's how to check whether you may have a valid claim: